revaturelabs/interviewquestions/Java.md

 <blockquote>

-An abstract class is a class which contain abstract methods.
+An abstract class is a class that contains abstract methods.
 The abstract class can not be instantiated and have to be extended by other class to use the methods of that class.
-While an interface serves as an contract that specifies a set of methods that a class must implement.
+While an interface serves as a contract that specifies a set of methods that a class must implement.

-The difference between abstract class and interface is that the abstract class can contain both abstract and non-abstract methods while an interface can have only abstract methods.
-Since java 8, it can have static and default methods.
-Abstract class can have final, non-final, static and non-static variables while interface can only have static and final variables.
+The difference between an abstract class and an interface is that the abstract class can contain both abstract and non-abstract methods while an interface can have only abstract methods.
+Since Java 8, it can have static and default methods.
+An abstract class can have final, non-final, static, and non-static variables while an interface can only have static and final variables.

 </blockquote>